pry/pry/README.md

 Pry is fairly flexible and allows significant user [customization](https://github.com/pry/pry/wiki/Customization-and-configuration).
-It is trivial to read from any object that has a `readline` method and write to any object that has a `puts` method - many other aspects of Pry are also configurable making it a good choice for implementing custom shells.
+It is trivial to read from any object that has a `readline` method and write to any object that has a `puts` method.
+Many other aspects of Pry are also configurable, making it a good choice for implementing custom shells.

 Pry comes with an executable so it can be invoked at the command line.
 Just enter `pry` to start.
 A `pryrc` file in `$XDG_CONFIG_HOME/pry/` or the user's